SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![The Bash window displays with the previous docker command.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image85.png 'Bash window')

-    > If you do not see your this module right away, re-run the `sudo iotedge list` command after a few seconds.
+    > If you do not see this module right away, re-run the `sudo iotedge list` command after a few seconds.

 13. Next, we'll navigate to the root directory.
 Execute the following commands: